LLM reference — common recipes

 WITH ORDER_DATE, ORDER_AMOUNT

-VIA order_id BOUND TO ORDER_ID
+VIA order_id BIND TO ORDER_ID

 ),